-NC State strongly encourages each student to have accident and illness insurance protection, either by their parents' group policy or under the NC State Student Insurance Plan.
+NC State strongly encourages students to have accident and illness insurance protection, either through their parents' group policy or under the NC State Student Insurance Plan.
 This plan is available to all students and helps cover the cost of referrals to off-campus specialists or to hospitals for serious illnesses.
-Students who will be on assistantship or fellowship appointments should see the Graduate Student Support Plan web site for benefit information.
+Students who will be on assistantship or fellowship appointments should see the Graduate Student Support Plan website for benefit information.

 There are several options for graduate student housing at NC State.
 On campus, graduate students can be accommodated in Watauga Hall, E.S.
 King Village, Wolf Village, or Western Manor Apartments.
 The majority of graduate students, however, find apartments off-campus.
 Below are some helpful links to begin your search.
 The University Housing Office maintains on-site books of apartment and roommate information.
 Also, check with your graduate program office for lists of current and new students who might need a roommate or who can suggest other apartments in the area.